xalt/xalt/README.md

 accompanying results for database queries.

+## ChangeLog

+### XALT 2.2:

+Features:

+   1. XALT registers a signal handler so that programs that seg-faults, fpe and other signals will generate an end record.

+   2. XALT now optional supports detecting GPU usage through the NVIDIA DCGM library.

+   3. Direct to database option has been removed.

+### XALT 2.1:

+Features:

+   1. XALT can now tracks both MPI and non-MPI programs subject to site controlled filtering

 ## Known Issues and Current Solutions

-1. With tools like the debugger Totalview, the debugger must interact with the job launcher rather than a wrapper.
-Two solutions currently
-exist: unload XALT when Totalview (or similar tools) are loaded OR edit the debugger wrapper to interact with the renamed job launcher.
-With either solution, Totalview runs will not show up in the XALT database.

-2. Because the Cray compile wrapper uses a binutils linker, the Cray environment variable ALT_LINKER in the XALT modulefile must be set to point to the XALT wrapper.
+1. Because the Cray compile wrapper uses a binutils linker, the Cray environment variable ALT_LINKER in the XALT modulefile must be set to point to the XALT wrapper.